Today is a momentous occasion for Hubby and I.

 - Create a spreadsheet of all your income and outgoings, what’s leftover you can spend but don’t spend any more than that!

-– Always try and pay more than the minimum payment on credit card balances unless its a 0% interest rate.
+- Focus on debt management.
+Always try and pay more than the minimum payment on credit card balances unless its a 0% interest rate.
 This will pay off the debt faster.

-– Always pay off the highest interest paying debt first.
+- Always start to pay off the highest interest rate paying debt first.

-– If you have a lot of high interest debts it may be worth using debt consolidation and turning it into a loan.
+- If you have a lot of high interest debts it may be worth using debt consolidation and turning it into a loan.
 Remember – with loans you can now overpay!

 - Earn some extra cash – I have posts about eBay and Quidco that you might find useful.